 What is an EOB (Explanation of Benefits) and Why It Matters

-Demystifying the Post-Service Insurance Summary
+Post-Service Insurance

 An Explanation of Benefits (EOB) is not a bill, though it is frequently mistaken for one.
 It is a communication from your insurer—whether that is UnitedHealthcare, Aetna, or Blue Cross Blue Shield—detailing how a recent medical claim was processed.
 It acts as a bridge between the provider's high "sticker price" and the negotiated rate your insurance actually pays.